PhunZoider/PhunHouse/README.md

 ## Features

 - Players can create their own safehouse, even if it isn't a house!
-- Players can extend their existing safehouse using Safety Paint
+- Players can extend their existing safehouse using `House Paint`
 - Allow players to have multiple safehouses

 ## Gameplay

 Safehouses can be created as normal in game (though in PZ you can only do this once).
-Alternatively (or additionally) you can also create a safehouse from scratch by finding and using "Safety Paint" (found in the world where you generally find paint).
+Alternatively (or additionally) you can also create a safehouse from scratch by finding and using "House Paint" (found in the world where you generally find paint).

-Right clicking Safety Paint will give you 2 options:
+Right clicking House Paint will give you 2 options:

 ### Create Safehouse